Image by Samuel Morazan from Pixabay

 “Bob Rondeau, with more than 20 years as the voice of the Huskies, is unquestionably one of the best and most recognizable voices in the Pacific Northwest while Bob Robertson with his 40 years calling WSU football is the dean of Pac-10 play-by-play men in the conference,” said Chris Roberts, the voice of the UCLA Bruins.
 “They are both solid announcers and very good broadcast friends of mine.”

-Such positive comments are vintage Chris.
+Such positive comments were vintage Chris.
 He called UCLA’s football and basketball games on UCLA’s network.
 The flagship station is KLAC in Los Angeles.

-Chris hasn’t changed since I worked with him long ago at a southern California radio station from 1970 to 1971.
+Chris hadn’t changed since I worked with him long ago at a southern California radio station from 1970 to 1971.

 We had monster ratings at KFXM, a rock n’ roll radio station in the Riverside-San Bernardino region, one of the nation’s top 30 markets.
 KFXM and its sister station, KDUO, had an astronomical 55 percent share of the listening audience.